liesened/mediancut-posterizer/README.md

 If input/output files are not specified then stdin/stdout is used respectively.

 Posterized images can be further compressed using [PNGOUT](http://www.jonof.id.au/kenutils) or similar.
 Try [ImageOptim](http://imageoptim.com).

+## Building

+Place your `include` and `lib` directories from libpng inside the root of this repo (if you don't have them installed somewhere already in your mingw-w64 instance).
+I tore them out of this [package](https://packages.msys2.org/package/mingw-w64-x86_64-libpng).
+Then run your make:

+    make clean posterize

 ## GUI?